 Interested in Running for Office?

 We’ll be holding a “pre” training class for anyone interested in what it take to run for public office.
-There are 45 offices open for elected positions this year (2023), and we need good strong conservative voices to help turn our cities, county and state toward common sense actions.
-The only “partisan” race this year will be for Clallam County Commissioner District 1 (covering the eastern portion of the county).
+We need good strong conservative voices to help turn our cities, county and state toward common sense actions.

 You can see which offices are open for election this year, and who currently is in office.